joostvunderink/node-steppe/README.md

 # Marble - a simply queueing system for linear jobs

+## OUTDATED!

+This is outdated documentation.
+Please do not use this module yet.
+It will soon be available on npm.

 ```
     var Marble = require('marble');
     var marble = new Marble();